horveypalacios/horveypalacios.github.io/_pages/teaching.md

 _(re)Designing your course: Backwards Design and Course Development_ Center for Faculty Excellence, University of Oklahoma

 _Instructional Competencies Certificate Program_ Graduate College, University of Oklahoma

+## Invited Lectures
+_Community–Engaged Bioarchaeology as Resistance_ ANTH 4580 Social Justice Archaeology, University of Oklahoma

+_Looting in Modernity: Commodities, Antiquities, and Site Destruction_ ANTH1000 General Anthropology, University of Oklahoma

+_Building a Science Communication Magazine from the Ground Up_ ENGL4677 Magazine Publishing, University of Oklahoma